jjgecon/EconJM_auto_doc_gen/output_docs/itam/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

 My research aligns with ITAM's mission to foster academic excellence and develop socially responsible individuals by integrating cutting-edge AI methodologies to examine how media shapes economic behavior and social values.
-For instance, my job market paper provides causal evidence linking media portrayals to labor force participation among women, addressing societal issues surrounding gender roles and economic inclusion.
 This work resonates with the department's focus on political economy and experimental economics, complementing the research of faculty like Horacio Larreguy.
-Furthermore, my commitment to mentoring, demonstrated through tutoring student athletes, aligns with ITAM’s emphasis on nurturing ethical and critically-thinking leaders.
-Together, these experiences position me to contribute meaningfully to ITAM’s vibrant research and teaching community.
+Together, it allows me to contribute meaningfully to CIE's vibrant research community.